Beatriz Colomina: Academia

 She began her teaching at the age of 23, in Barcelona immediately after her graduation.
 After a short break, during which she served the fellowship at the New York Institute for the Humanities, her teaching career continued when she moved to Columbia University in 1982.
 She later moved to Princeton University in 1988 and continues teaching there.

 Besides her role as a tenured professor, she has lectured extensively.
 She has lectured at the Museum of Modern Art in NYC, the Architectural Institute of Japan, Guggenheim in NY, the Center for Contemporary Art and Architecture in Stockholm, the DIA Art Foundation in NY, Tate Britain in London, Harvard University, Yale University, Columbia University, ETH in Zurich, Delft University, Bauhaus University in Weimar, Middle East Technical University in Ankara, Lebanese American University, University of Beirut, and Seoul University.
 She serves on the advisory board of several institutions.

 She was awarded the 2020 Ada Louise Huxtable Prize.
+Notable doctoral students of Colomina's include architectural historian Joanna Merwood-Salisbury.